FalcoSuessgott/f5-vserver-tool/README.md

 ```
 f5-server-tool  [--config / -c ] CONFIGFILE [--user/ -u ] USER [--password / -p] Password [--devicegroup / -dg] DEVICEGROUP [--loadbalancer / -lb ] LOADBALANCER [--list] [--list-vserver] [--list-pools] [--list-nodes] [
 ```

 Note:
  - If no configfile [--config / -c] is specified when the tool is called.
 The default config under /etc/loadbalancer.conf is used.
- - Parameters that are passed as option ( [--user/ --password / --loadbalancer / --devicegroup ] overwrite the information in the default config or the config file specified with [--config / -c].
+ - Config parameters that are passed as options ( [--user/ --password / --loadbalancer / --devicegroup ] overwrite the information in the default config or the specified config file ([--config / -c]).
- - If no user is specified in the config file, the current user is used for authentication and may be prompted for the password.
+ - If no user is specified in the config file, the current user will be used and prompted for authentication

 ### Example

+#### Print out information
-List virtual server and their assigned pools and the nodes of the respective pool
+List virtual server and their assigned pools and their respective nodes

 ```
 [user@host ~]$ loadbalancer -l